OpenMoonRay/openmoonray-docs/docs/user-reference/tools/arras_render.md

 multiple hosts.

 This is a naive example of mcrt total = 2 configurations.
 Using 3 hosts. hostA, hostB, and hostC for backend computations.
-(Also we need client hosts as well) Each host has 96 HTcores for example.
+(Also we need client hosts as well.)
+Each host has 96 HTcores for example.
 - assign mcrt computation to hostA and hostB.
   - assign entire cores to mcrt computations